opensource-nepal/py-nepali/README.md

 Features
 --------
-1. English to Nepali, Nepali to English date conversions
+1. English to Nepali, Nepali to English date conversions with Nepali Timezone
-2. Nepali Characters
+2. Nepali Characters (Months, Days, etc)
+3. Number to nepali numbers and nepali numbers to english.

 NepaliDate
 -------------